anuragnewbie/assignment_backend/README.md

-Tech Stack used: Node js, Express js
+Tech Stack used for this assignment in the back-end: Node js, Express js
-Assignment